CIHR-CAN TRAVEL AWARDS

 Supporting trainee attendance at the 2018 International Conference

-For trainees interested in attending the Promoting Healthy Brain Aging and Preventing Dementia: Research and Translation international conference, travel awards are available.
-Campus Alberta Neuroscience (CAN) and the CIHR Institute of Aging (CIHR-IA) and CIHR Institute of Neurosciences, Mental Health and Addiction (CIHR-INMHA) have partnered to offer the awards.
-Hosted by Campus Alberta Neuroscience and their Healthy Brain Aging and Dementia community, the 2018 International Conference takes place June 20-22, 2018 in Banff, Alberta.
-The CIHR-CAN Travel Awards support participation in the conference by graduate students or postdoctoral fellows who are residents in Canada or who are Canadians studying abroad by providing grants toward the cost of travel.
+For trainees interested in attending the Promoting Healthy Brain Aging and Preventing Dementia: Research and Translation international conference, travel awards were available.
+Campus Alberta Neuroscience (CAN) and the CIHR Institute of Aging (CIHR-IA) and CIHR Institute of Neurosciences, Mental Health and Addiction (CIHR-INMHA) partnered to offer the awards.
+Hosted by Campus Alberta Neuroscience and their Healthy Brain Aging and Dementia community, the 2018 International Conference took place June 20-22, 2018 in Banff, Alberta.
+The CIHR-CAN Travel Awards supported participation in the conference by graduate students or postdoctoral fellows who are residents in Canada or who are Canadians studying abroad by providing grants toward the cost of travel.